tlmaloney/tlmaloney.ruhoh.com-v1/_posts/dbxml-tutorial.md

 Create a BDB XML database
 ----------------

+### Prerequisites

+Have installed Xubuntu 12.04 in a Virtual Machine along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).

 First create a folder where your database files will live.
 Execute

 	mkdir -p ~/dbxmldev